mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_ssl_opt_get_default.rst

 Returns
 -------

-Returns the default SSL options for the process.
+Returns the default TLS options for the process.
 This should not be modified or freed.